Brazil has a promising future ahead thanks to what it has always had to offer: Sun, wind and people.

 Bacalhau Phase 1 is one of the largest investments in recent years for Equinor, approximately USD 8 billion.
 Our investments in the project demonstrate our commitment to Brazil and support our strategic ambition to further growth in the country as a relevant area for Equinor.

 Equinor and its partners - ExxonMobil and Petrogal - started Phase 1 drilling campaign in 2022.

 The field will have the largest FPSO ever seen in Brazil, with a capacity to produce up to 220,000 barrels/day.

 Bacalhau will be the first asset to have a FPSO in Brazil which uses combined cycle gas turbines, significantly reducing our carbon emissions.
 By implementing this technology, we expect to reduce the average CO2 intensity to less than 9kg per barrel of oil produced in the field.

 BM-C-33, one of our main natural gas projects.

 The block was acquired at the ANP auction held in 2005 and Equinor became the operator in 2016.
-The reservoirs are complex and located in depths about 3,000 meters, an opportunity for Equinor to use its extensive experience as an offshore operator and producer of gas.
+The project has not yet taken investment decision and it is maturing towards that.

 Together with its partners – Repsol, Sinopec and Petrobras – Equinor has approved in March 2021 the development concept for BM-C-33.
 Gas and oil/condensate will both be processed at the FPSO to sales specifications.
 Crude will be offloaded by shuttle tankers and shipped to markets after ship-to-ship transfer.
 The gas export solution is based on an integrated offshore gas pipeline from the FPSO to a new dedicated onshore gas receiving facility inside the Petrobras TECAB site at Cabiúnas, before connecting to the domestic gas transmission network.